How Can I Prevent Gingivitis?

 What happens to untreated gingivitis?

 Patients who do not spot the warning signs of gingivitis and fail to get a proper diagnosis or treatment are faced with the fact that the condition will worsen.
 Once gingivitis has become more aggressive after being untreated, it can lead to periodontitis.
-This is the later stage of periodontal disease that cannot be cured, only controlled.
+This is the later stage of periodontal disease that cannot be reversed, only controlled.
 This condition results in the loss of bone, gum tissue, as well as natural teeth.
 Treatment at this point may include antibiotics and a procedure called scaling and root planing.
 Additionally, patients who have been diagnosed with periodontitis will need to see a dentist on a more routine basis to continually monitor and treat their condition.

 Request a visit with the team at Dental365

 Patients in Connecticut and the New York Metropolitan area who are interested in learning more about preventative care to avoid conditions such as gingivitis and periodontal disease are welcome to schedule an appointment with our staff by calling calling (844) 365-DENTAL.
 We are committed to educating patients on achieving and maintaining a healthy smile for life!